what?

 why?

 Because so many of us are hungry for more spiritual depth and connection.
 Because we’re tired of being spectators in our faith communities and want to experience more of God firsthand.
 Because some of us have been hurt or disappointed with church and are looking for new ways to practice spiritual community.
-Because our spiritual narratives are growing and changing!
+And because our spiritual narratives are growing and changing!

 when?